-The College offers associate degrees and certificates in a variety of programs, and five baccalaureate degrees in Applied Science.
+The College offers associate degrees and certificates in various programs and five baccalaureate degrees in Applied Science.

-The College is the oldest continuously operating two-year public college in the State of Washington, established in 1925 and currently averages approximately 4,285 full-time and part-time students per academic year.
+The College is the oldest continuously operating two-year public college in the State of Washington, established in 1925 and currently averages approximately 4,419 full-time and part-time students per academic year.
 The College's main campus is located in Centralia, and serves Lewis and south Thurston counties with a population of approximately 90,000, and has a satellite campus in Morton.